AvatarChief/c20/src/content/h1/tools/hek/sapien/recorded-animations/readme.md

 	* First Person
 	* Third Person
 	* Flycam
+ * {% key "Shift + Q" /%}: Relinquish control of the unit you are possessing.

 # Begin recording
 Now that you've taken over the unit you should see a view that looks pretty similar to a standard ingame session.
 Press the {% key "Caps lock" /%} key to start recording.